-I take the car and get on my way to a “lieu dit” Château des Plassons on a Sunday afternoon in March 2010.
-I had heard that two young brothers took over a Cognac distillery nearby.
-Interesting, I thought.
+I take the car and set off on my way to a “lieu dit”, that of Château des Plassons, on a Sunday afternoon in March 2010.
+I had heard of two young brothers that had taken over a Cognac distillery nearby, and this certainly piqued my interest.

-The estate is only about 15 kilometers away from our home, so not a big deal to get there.
-Listening to Beethoven I drive through the landscape of the Bon Bois area of Charente.
-It really is so beautiful.
+The estate is only about 15 kilometers away from our home, so it’s not too far a trip.
+Listening to Beethoven, I drive through the landscape of the Bon Bois growth region of Charente.
+It truly is stunning.

-That moment Julien Pannaud steps out of the door and welcomes me.
+It is at that very moment, that Julien Pannaud steps out of the door to welcome me.

-The room d’acceuil (for tastings, degustation) is still about to be constructed, same is the case with the shop, which will open at the end of the year.
-So we go through the kitchen, I get to know Julien’s lovely wife and his daughter; we sit down in the living room.
+The salle d’accueil (for tastings or dégustation) is in the process of being built, as is the shop, which will open at the end of the year.
+So we go through to the kitchen where I am introduced to Julien’s lovely wife and daughter before we all sit down in the living room.
 It’s a very private setting and I feel privileged to have been invited.
-David Pannaud is not there and I do not ask why – I announced my visit only 24 hours before.
+David Pannaud is not there, but I only announced my visit 24 hours prior.

-David and Julien were born in Cognac, having a father involved into Cognac in Archiac.
-David became a history teacher and Julien studied business and started to work in the chemical industry.
+David and Julien were both born in Cognac, and their father was involved in Cognac production in Archiac.
+Yet David became a history teacher, and Julien studied business and began working in the chemical industry.

 “We are from the countryside, we know it from our childhood.
 Our father, our grandfather – they were wine growers and distillers.”

-Julien’s very young daughter comes in, takes a piece of paper I wrote notes on, and with a big smile, simply runs off.
+Julien’s very young daughter comes in, takes a piece of paper that I was making notes on, and with a big smile, simply runs off.

 “The negotiations were tough, it took about six months – but finally we made it.
 My brother David manages the wine growing, all the work which has to be organized for the fields, the wine production – until distillation.
 My part is, more or less, sales and marketing.
 But for example, when it comes to distilling we all work together.”

-Julien tells me there are perhaps four people he knows who are able to make those old alembics work.
-And they do work – but totally manually, “a la main”.
-While the new alembic works ‘on its own’ as it is electronically controlled – those old alembics are difficult tools.
-One of those four persons is actually their father.
+Julien tells me there are perhaps four people he knows who are able to make those old alembics work properly.
+And they do work – but totally manually, “à la main”.
+While the new alembic works ‘on its own’ as it is electronically controlled – these old alembics are difficult tools.
+Luckily, one of those four persons mentioned is actually their father.

 “We distilled 3 months now, from January on.
 The new alembic is easy, you get up at 6am, start it, come back at 11pm and stop it.
 With the old alembics you get up at 5am, come back at 7am, come back at 9.30am and so on.
 We were lucky, we had some support from our family – you have to learn how those alembics work, need to get familiar with them.”

-Julien points at a blue tube coming out of the chaudiere.
+Julien points at a blue tube coming out of the boiler.

-Julien points at a stocking and tells me that this is the eau-de-vie, which has been produced with the 1920 alembics.
+Julien points at some stock and tells me that this is the eau-de-vie, which has been produced with the alembics from the 1920s.

 At one of the “cuves inox” I discover some isolation material.
 Julien smiles and explains: